Intriguing Properties of Contrastive Losses: Feature suppression limits the potential of contrastive learning

-As shown in SimCLR~\cite{chen2020simple,chen2020big}, contrastive learning requires good design of data augmentation to work well.
-One functionality of data augmentation is to remove ``easy-to-learn'' but less transferable features for the contrastive loss.
-For example, in certain datasets (e.g. CIFAR/ImageNet where each image has a major object), ``color distribution'' and ``object class'' are features likely shared between two augmented views when random cropping is used as augmentation.
-As shown in~\cite{chen2020simple}, without color distortion that randomly shift color distribution while maintaining information regarding object class, the quality of learned representations are significantly worse (evaluated with a linear classifier).
-In other words, the presence of ``color distribution'' features suppress its competing feature of ``object class''.
-Here we quantitatively study the feature suppression phenomenon by constructing datasets with explicit and controllable competing features.
+Contrastive learning requires good design of data augmentation to work well.
+As shown in~\cite{chen2020simple}, without color augmentation that randomly shift color distribution (while maintaining information regarding object class), the quality of learned representations are significantly worse.
+In other words, the presence of ``color distribution'' features suppresses their competing feature of ``object class'', and is addressed by color augmentation.
+However, there may be scenarios where the known augmentations cannot fully address this feature suppression effect, and it can thus limit the potential of contrastive learning.
+Here we quantitatively study the feature suppression phenomenon by constructing datasets with explicit and controllable competing features, and see how well contrastive learning method could learn.